"Pope Authorizes Official Pilgrimages to Medjugorje"

 Weible Columns will continue on as normal.
 Wayne had actually not been a part of the day-to-day running of the office in quite some time so Weible Columns can continue to spread Our Lady's messages through our monthly newsletter, our selections of spiritual books and our Medjugorje pilgrimages in the same manner as it has been doing.
 Wayne Weible's Facebook page will continue on as part of Weible Columns.
 Please keep posting any testimonies you have on Facebook and tag Wayne Weible as I am publishing a collection of testimonies into a Wayne Weible memorial book.
 Alternately you can email testimonies you wish to share to email@example.com.
 We will also continue our November pilgrimages each year.
 They will now be led by Slavenka, our long time Medjugorje guide, joined by Fr.
 Ed Chalmers, our pilgrimage priest from Boston, and Judith Weible, Wayne's wife.
 This year will be a "special tribute to Wayne" pilgrimage in which we can all share our stories of traveling with Wayne on previous trips, or just perhaps reading his books or listening to him speak somewhere.
 We encourage as many of you as possible to join us on what we hope will be a deeply spiritual experience, in which we make a lot of lasting memories and friends.
 Many blessings to you all and thank you for your faithfulness to Wayne and his mission. -- Judith Weible

 Medjugorje, located in Bosnia & Herzegovina, is the site of the 1981 Marian Apparitions.
-On June 24th 1981 Six children witnessed the Blessed Virgin Mary on what is now known as Apparition Hill.
-The apparition had a message of peace for the world, as well as a call to conversion, prayer and fasting.
-She appeared to them with an infant in their arms and confided ten secrets to the children.
-The children, now adults, some of them which continue to see her every day.
+On June 24th 1981 six children witnessed the Blessed Virgin Mary on what is now known as Apparition Hill.
+The apparition of Our Lady had a message of peace for the world, as well as a call to conversion, prayer and fasting.
+She appeared to them with an infant in their arms and confided several secrets to the children.
+Some of the children, now adults, continue to witness Our Lady’s apparitions.

-Medjugorje is a place of peace and prayer where 40 million people have visited the now popular Pilgrimage site.
+Medjugorje is a place of peace and prayer where over 40 million people have visited the now popular Pilgrimage site.
 In 2018 Pope Francis appointed Archbishop Henryk Hoser the “Apostolic Visitor” to Medjugorje in steps to officially recognize Medjugorje as a sacred Catholic site.
-On May 13, 2019 the Holy See officially announced that Dioceses and Parishes throughout the world are now authorized to organized Pilgrimages to Medjugorje.
+On May 13, 2019 the Holy See officially announced that Dioceses and Parishes throughout the world are officially authorized to organize Pilgrimages to Medjugorje.